 It was the Fall of my Senior year of high school when I heard someone tell me a friend of mine’s parent had described me as “backward.”
 BACKWARD?!
 I had felt the rage inside of me develop out of the piercing aching feeling that deflated me and question how I saw myself.
 I quickly became defensive and said, “How could she say I was backward?!
 I would say quiet but NOT BACKWARD.”
 That sounded to me like awkward and that was NOT how I wanted to be defined.

 Now as I type this, it sounds so ridiculous.
 Why did I let one word spoken by someone who barely knew me to be my blockade and resurface as my inner critical voice for so long?
-Had I been strong enough in myself to not believe it, I would have brushed it off and explained it as their problem not mine.
+Had I been strong enough in myself to not believe it, I would have brushed it off and explained it as their problem, not mine.
 So it didn’t start there.
 It started earlier.

 Junior High was a time in my life where our class size quadrupled.
 Also, it seems everyone spoke bad about other people and I was over-concerned with being judged.
 It took a lot to feel safe with someone in order to share my thoughts.
 Due to my silence in groups, I became labeled “quiet” in a way that seemed like a bad thing.

 Recently while reading “Shining Freely” by Josie Muterspaw, I realized I need to “let go” of these labels that have been stuck in my head.